divio/divio-cloud-docs/how-to/deploy-gatsby.rst

-:orphan:

 .. meta::
    :description:
-       This guide explains step-by-step how to deploy a Gatsby application with Docker, in accordance with Twelve-factor principles.
+       This guide explains step-by-step how to set up a Gatsby application with Docker, in accordance with Twelve-factor principles, for deployment on Divio.
    :keywords: Docker, Gatsby

+.. _deploy-gatsby:

-How to deploy a Gatsby application on Divio
+How to configure an existing Gatsby application for deployment on Divio
 ===========================================================================================

 `Gatsby <https://www.gatsbyjs.com>`_ is very popular React-based open-source framework for creating websites and apps.